string-eureka/tradingClient/README.md

 A personal-use CLI client to trade cryptocurrency using the Deribit Exchange.

 <!-- GETTING STARTED -->
-## Getting Started
+## Application Setup

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is a tutorial to get a local copy up and running follow these simple steps.

 ### Build the project locally